Welcome

 It’s about finding small but simple ways to honour the person and keep yourself moving forward.

-It's about being the sign-poster for others who might be stuck on the road without a map.
+It's about me stepping into my role of being a sign-poster for others who might be stuck on the road without a map.

 I don’t want to promote products to simply make money, I promote them to serve a purpose, to comfort, to honour & to gently support healing

-Every product in this shop — every card, candle, feather, or idea — is here for a reason.
+Every product in that will be in my shop, every card, candle, feather, or idea will be here for a reason.

-If the answer isn’t “yes” to all three, it doesn’t make it into any page.
+If the answer isn’t “yes” to all three, it won't make it into any page.

 There’s no room here for trinkets, fluff, or insincerity.
 Only items and words with true meaning selected from the heart, with you in mind